 There are inclinations and motivations for attorneys to write longer rather than shorter questionnaires.
-By its very nature, legal training inclines practitioners to leave no stone unturned-an inclination that is reinforced by the discovery process.
+By its very nature, legal training inclines practitioners to leave no stone unturned-a habit that is reinforced by the discovery process.
 Unlike a long set of interrogatories submitted to the opposing party, a long set of questions submitted to prospective jurors is likely to elicit less rather than more information.
 There are several reasons for this.

 - The intimidation factor.
 Some jurors, especially those with weak verbal skills, are intimidated by what seems to be the daunting task of completing a lengthy questionnaire.
-To relieve their own anxiety and make the task seem less daunting, jurors may "pace themselves" by giving shorter answers, more neutral answers (that require little thought), or no answers at all. - The boredom factor.
-Even prospective jurors with strong verbal skills who are not intimidated by a long

-- questionnaire may lose interest in the questionnaire at some point.
-Like intimidated jurors, bored jurors also may begin "pacing themselves," that is, giving (as referred to above) shorter answers, more neutral answers, or no answers at all. - The error factor.
+To relieve their anxiety and make the task seem less daunting, jurors may "pace themselves" by giving shorter answers, more neutral answers (that require little thought), or no answers at all. - The boredom factor.
+Even prospective jurors with strong verbal skills who are not intimidated by a long questionnaire may lose interest in the questionnaire at some point.
+Like intimidated jurors, bored jurors also may begin "pacing themselves," that is, giving shorter answers, more neutral answers, or no answers at all. - The error factor.
 Prospective jurors who are either intimidated or bored by a questionnaire are far more likely to make mistakes when answering a question.
 It may be as simple as saying, "No, I've had no such experience," when, in fact, they have had such an experience.
 Potentially even more dangerous is if, in their haste to finish the questionnaire, jurors misread a question and indicate an opinion on a key issue that is quite different than what they actually believe.
-In theory, a single mistake should not be too damaging.
-In practice, however, when one is evaluating many questionnaires in a limited amount of time and with a limited amount of follow-up oral voir dire allowed, a single mistake on a key question could, in fact, be the difference between whether a juror sits on, or is struck from, a jury.
+In theory, a single mistake on a long questionnaire should not be too damaging.
+In practice, however, when one is evaluating many questionnaires in a limited amount of time and with a small amount of follow-up oral voir dire allowed, a single mistake on a key question could, in fact, be the difference between striking one juror versus another from your jury.